-the india project
+the india project (excerpt)

-Nearing the guesthouse I am stopped by a man.
-He has hair past his shoulders the color of this rusty orange I’d seen a lot of men with hair died this color and grey roots.
-Caramel skin, grey stubble.
-He’s like a hippy 'the Fonz' rebel India raver.
-He’s bordering on handsome and looks enough like an outcast that I think we could be friends.
-“I am Raj.”
-Raj is Indian but has spent time in London and Portugal and has been traveling around India the past 14 months on his motorcycle.
-I meet him later that night for a chai.
-He shows me his blue motorcycle which parked outside the restaurant.
+He is waiting for me when I arrive in the corner of the restaurant cafe.
+He shows me his blue motorcycle which is parked outside.
 I’m impressed.
 Motorcycles are cool.
 He knows it, I know it.
-As we drink chai and smoke beadies, I notice his attention seems scattered like he’s on drugs of some sort.
+As we drink chai and smoke beadies, I notice his attention seems scattered like he’s on drugs or mentally ill.
 I realize what is keeping him from being full out handsome are his crazy eyes.
 He doesn’t appear to listen fully yet is perceptive and attentive.
 He says, “You are like me, you are born in October”.
 I say yes.
 He says, "the 17th, 18th or 19th?"
 I sat the 16th.
 His birthday is the 17th.
-Raj has been living on and off the past 4 months with his guru at the snake temple in the desert.
-He says things like "there is no better purification than going to the cremation ghats high, only then can you see what is true and that cobras live 1,000 years."
+Raj has family in Jodhpur but has been living part time with his guru at the snake temple in the desert.
+He says things like "there is no better purification than going to the cremation ghats high, only then can you see what is true and that cobras live for 1,000 years."

 The morning begins at 4 am when Rama and the guru do an elaborate ceremony at the small but impressive temple on the property.
 There is chanting and the ringing of bells.
-The 3 to 7 people men and myself sleeping on mats we pull out from a pile every night arise shortly after that we make chai and drink small portions of it every morning.
-Everyone gets high and then kinda sits around all day.
+The most delicious chai made with fresh milk from the cow on the property is served for breakfast and we all get a small portion of it.
+I am starving.
+I am used to eating much more than these grown men.
+Everyone then gets high and kinda sits around all day.
 There are neighboring men that arrive throughout the day to visit the temple, eat, and sit around in a circle together.
 I’m there too.

 “How you feel?”
 Raj asks perhaps sensing my inner dialogue of torment and worry.
 I debate honesty and decide, why not.
 “I feel like I have a rope tied around my throat.
 I feel scared, I feel like you do not care about what I have to say, and that you are treating me like a second class citizen.”
 He stops and looks at me.
 “These accusations are coming from your own self, not me.
 If I don’t care about what you have to say, I am stupid.
 And I am not stupid.”

 I am tired and hungry and out of sorts…pre mentrual or in an INSANE situation…or both.
 In any case, I can barely keep tears out of my eyes.
 “Show me love” he says and the tears get pushed out from the energy I feel lodged in my throat, heart, and gut.
 The words scare me.
 To me they mean so many things that are far from love.
-They mean unwanted sexual relations and obligations, a contract to be heal over my head for future negations, and none of that I want.
+They mean unwanted sexual relations and obligations, a contract to be hung over my head for future negations, and none of that I want.